kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 <figcaption></figcaption>
 </figure>

-The trail is breathtaking, and some spots seem to whisper, *"Please, stop and admire me"*.
-We oblige.
+The trail is breathtaking, and some spots seem to whisper in my ear, *"Please, stop and admire me"*.
+I oblige, of course.

 We slow down, gazing at the quaint hamlets, letting our eyes absorb the light like a sensor during a long exposure, etching memories onto a film of our minds.
 We want to remember this moment later, as vividly as possible.